FG Tinkers with Standardised National Web Design for Public Institutions

 The Minister of Communications, Innovation and Digital Economy, Dr. Bosun Tijani, has underscored the necessity of standardised website design for public institutions in order to bolster citizens’ interactions and trust in government activities.

-Tijani spoke on Friday, in Abuja at the opening ceremony of a two-day workshop on co-creation of a national standardised web design for public institutions.
+Tijani spoke yesterday in Abuja at the opening ceremony of a two-day workshop on co-creation of a national standardised web design for public institutions.

 The workshop was organised by the ministry and the National Information Technology Development Agency (NITDA), and funded by the Aig-Imoukhuede Foundation.